laurent-martin/ibm-ace-manufacturing-test/README.md

 The server runs in the container, which has a hostname defaulting to the container id.
 The CN of the certificate is generated with the hostname, but that hostname changes upon each start of the container (container id), this will make subsequent start fail due to the changing name.
-A solution is to fix fix the container host name, so that the generated server certificate can be re-used.
+The solution used is to fix fix the container host name, so that the generated server certificate can be re-used.
 (in case we need it on the client side).

 ## ACE Manufacturing